CycloneDX/cyclonedx-php-composer/demo/README.md

 * [`laravel-7.12.0`](laravel-7.12.0/README.md)
   which composer-requires `laravel/framework:7.12.0`.
   The output is _reproducible_, due to the shipped composer-locked versions.
-  Therefore, the demo requires a special php environment.
   *ATTENTION*: this demo might use vulnerable dependencies for showcasing purposes.
 * [`local`](local/README.md)
   which composer-requires a private/local package `cyclonedx/cyclonedx-php-composer-local-demo-dependency` and other locals.
   The output is _reproducible_, due to the shipped composer-locked versions.
-  Therefore, the demo requires a special php environment.

 Purpose is to demonstrate how _cyclonedx-php-composer_ integrates, can be used, and how the generated output will look like.

 ## Maintenance